 Another change is that drivers themselves will be directly measured and given scores independent of their company.
 For every violation, a weighted score will be given to both the driver and the company based on their level of responsibility and severity of the violation.
 These scores will stay with drivers as they move from company to company and will hopefully keep the most dangerous drivers off the road before someone is killed or injured in a truck accident they cause.

 If a company or driver is given a marginal or unfit rating, they face interventions or suspensions from the FMCSA.
 The types of interventions will be tailored to the severity of the violation.

 Hopefully these new rules will lead to more accountability in the industry.
-As a St. Louis personal injury lawyer, I have seen countless cases where a company or driver’s negligence has lead to a tragic accident.
+As an injury & accident lawyer, I have seen countless cases where a company or driver’s negligence has lead to a tragic accident.
 The small percentage of companies who cause the vast majority of crashes need to be held responsible for their actions.

 Contact Our Car Accident Law Firm For Help Today

 For more information, please contact Bradley Law Personal Injury Lawyers at your nearest location to schedule a free case evaluation today.

 1430 Washington Ave Suite #226 St. Louis, MO 63103